Platform

 HOW DOES PROGRAMMATIC ADVERTISING WORK?

-First, advertisers use the programmatic software to automatically bid on website ad impressions.
-The highest bidder (the highest CPM) earns the ad impression space, and the website shows the ad to the website visitor.
+First, advertisers use programmatic software to bid on website ad impressions automatically.
+The highest bidder (CPM) earns the ad impression space, and the website shows the ad to the website visitor.
 This entire process involves precise automation and happens in fractions of a second.

 Programmatic platforms use artificial intelligence and advanced algorithms to analyze the user’s website activity and optimize the campaign in real-time.
-If all goes well, the user clicks on the ad and does whatever the ad is asking them to do (conversion).
+If all goes well, the user clicks on the ad and does whatever it asks them to do (conversion).

-Marketers can review the ad impression data to further optimize future ads.
+Marketers can review the ad impression data to optimize future ads further.
 This whole process works for both first-party and third-party ads.

 There are four typical ways to buy programmatic ads.